UPDATED: Wednesday, 2 December 2020

 Where possible, the designated external smoking area will be clearly marked to aid with social distancing.

-All Wetherspoon hotels are now open.
-Bookings can be made online or over the telephone.
+For hotels which are open, bookings can be made online or over the telephone.
 Contact details can be found on hotels’ web pages.
 Search for a hotel here.

 Staying with us will never have been better value.
 As a result of the VAT change, we are reducing prices for all of our hotels.